byrichardpowell/page-performance-monitor/README.md

 1. `npm run watch`
 2. Open a browser at `http://localhost:4000/watch/index.html`
-3. Edit the files in the src folder.
+3. Edit the files in the src folder

 ## Production usage